+During the day on weekdays, visitors are responsible for any parking fees required in lots and meters.
 Festival visitors may park in the visitor pay-to-exit lots (cash only) and meters (note hours of operation – ramp meters are U.S. coin operated only, most others accept credit card and U.S. coin).
 In addition, Lots 89 and 91 have been designated free parking for festival visitor use during the week.

 ● Lot 89 – northwest corner of Farm Lane and Mt.
 Hope Road

 ● Lot 91 – northwest corner of Service and Hagadorn Roads

 ● Visitor pay-to-exit lots: 62W, 79, 100 and Ramp 3 (Wharton Center off Shaw Lane) –